HSLdevcom/jore4-jore3-importer/README.md

 * The `GenericImportWriter<ENTITY, KEY>` class writes the imported data into the staging table which is found from the target PostgreSQL database.
 The actual insert logic is found from the implementation of the `IImportRepository<ENTITY,KEY>` interface.
 This component is also run during the import step.
-* The `GenericCommitTasklet` class moves the data from the staging table to the real target table.
-The logic which moves the imported data is found from the implementation of the `IImportRepository<ENTITY,KEY>` interface.
-This component is run during the import step.
+* The `GenericCommitTasklet` object is run during the import step, and it moves the data from the staging table to the real target table.
+The logic which moves the imported data is found from the `commitStagingToTarget()` method of the `IImportRepository<ENTITY,KEY>` interface.
+The implementations of this interface must extend the `AbstractImportRepository<ENTITY,KEY>` class which contains three abstract methods:
+    * The `delete()` method contains the logic which deletes rows from the target table.
+A row is deleted from the target table if it's found from the target table and it's not found from the staging table.
+    * The `insert()` method contains the logic which inserts new rows into the target table.
+A row is inserted to the target table if it's found from the staging table and it's not found from the target table.
+    * The `update()` method contains the logic which checks if a row is found from the target and staging tables, and replaces the information found from the target table with the information found from the staging table.

 The following figure illustrates the responsibilities of these components: